The Jacksonville gunman’s dad called 911 after the deadly rampage started. Here’s what he said about his son

 Palmeter, 21, opened fire at the store in Jacksonville on Saturday before killing himself.
 He had a swastika-emblazoned assault-style rifle and left behind racist writings, officials said.

-After the gunfire started, the assailant texted his father and told him to go into his room, where the father found a will and a suicide note, Jacksonville’s sheriff said.
+After the gunfire started, Palmeter texted his father and told him to go into his room, where the father found a will and a suicide note, Jacksonville’s sheriff said.

-At 1:53 p.m., Palmeter’s father told a 911 operator that his son left the house a couple of hours before the call, according to redacted details from Florida’s Clay County sheriff’s office.
+At 1:53 p.m., Palmeter’s father told a 911 operator that his son left the house a couple of hours before the call, according to redacted details from the Clay County Sheriff’s Office.

-The father also told the operator that he called the Clay County sheriff’s office a few years ago when his son threatened to kill himself.
+The father said he called the Clay County Sheriff’s Office a few years ago when his son threatened to kill himself.

-Palmeter flunked out of college, then worked at Home Depot and was “pretty much been living in his room” after losing that job, his father said.
+Palmeter flunked out of college, then worked at Home Depot and was “pretty much been living in his room” after losing that job, his father told the operator.

-Palmeter was the subject of a 2017 law enforcement call under the state’s Baker Act, which allows people to be involuntarily detained and subject to an examination for up to 72 hours during a mental health crisis, CNN previously reported.

-The shooting claimed the lives of Angela Michelle Carr, 52, Anolt Joseph “AJ” Laguerre Jr., 19, and Jerrald Gallion, 29.

-Despite the 21-year-old gunman’s alarming stop on campus, there is no direct evidence he intended to target the university, Waters said Monday.

-Instead, investigators believe Palmeter – who had previously worked at a Dollar Tree store – planned to carry out his attack on a dollar store, he said.
+But by the time the father learned what was happening and called 911, it was too late.
+His son had already gunned down three victims: Anolt Joseph “AJ” Laguerre Jr., 19; Jerrald Gallion, 29; and Angela Michelle Carr, 52.

+While the families grieve, the Justice Department is investigating the shooting as a hate crime and an act of racially motivated violent extremism, US Attorney General Merrick Garland said.

-About 10 minutes after leaving the university, the gunman – armed with a swastika-emblazoned assault-style rifle – opened fire in a nearby Dollar General parking lot and throughout the store before fatally shooting himself, according to authorities.
+About 10 minutes after leaving the university, the gunman opened fire in a nearby Dollar General parking lot and throughout the store before fatally shooting himself, authorities said.

-The shooter killed Angela Michelle Carr, 52; Anolt Joseph “AJ” Laguerre Jr., 19; and Jerrald Gallion, 29, according to authorities.

-The violence took place during the same weekend as the 63rd anniversary of Ax Handle Saturday – when more than 200 White rioters in Jacksonville chased and beat Black residents with baseball bats and ax handles, according to the Zinn Education Project.
-It also elicited painful memories of shootings targeting Black people as they go about their daily lives, including at a supermarket in Buffalo, New York, last year and a historically Black church in Charleston, South Carolina, in 2015.
+The violence happened on the same weekend as the 63rd anniversary of Ax Handle Saturday – when more than 200 White rioters in Jacksonville chased and beat Black residents with baseball bats and ax handles, according to the Zinn Education Project.

-The shooter left behind writings to his parents, the media and federal agents outlining his “disgusting ideology of hate,” the sheriff said Saturday.
+The shooter left behind writings to his parents, the media and federal agents outlining his “disgusting ideology of hate,” the Jacksonville sheriff said.

-Investigators in Jacksonville believe the gunman originally intended to attack a different dollar store – a Family Dollar he visited just minutes before driving to the university, Waters told CNN’s Abby Phillip Monday night.
+Investigators believe the gunman originally intended to attack a different dollar store – a Family Dollar he visited just minutes before driving to the university, Waters told CNN’s Abby Phillip on Monday night.

 Waters believes the sight of a security vehicle arriving at the store and parking outside deterred the shooter.